 4.2.1 Aims The aims of this project are to 4 parts.

-The first part is to develop web service with score management, resource sharing, assignment and quiz management, communication service for lecturer.
+The first part is to develop web services which support score management, resource sharing, assignment and quiz management, and communication service for lecturers.

-The second part is to develop web service with view score system, resource sharing, take the assignment and quiz, communication service for student.
+The second part is to develop web services which help view scores, share resources, take assignments and quizzes, and communicate with lecturers for students.

-The Third part is to develop mobile application with score management, resource sharing, communication service for lecturer.
+The third part is to develop a mobile application which supports score management, resource sharing, and communication for lecturers.

-The Four part is to develop mobile application view score system, resource sharing, take the assignment and quiz, communication service for student.
+The four part is to develop a mobile application which help view score system, share resources, take assignments and quizzes, and communicate with lecturers for students.

 4.2.2 Objective

-The lecturer is easy to transmitted material and assignment file with student.

-The lecturer can reduce handling many program for managing course.

-The student have a convenience to access to the course.

-Develop the mobile application to us on iOS Device for convenience of user.

-Develop the mobile application which receives alert messages from the web service system
+To build a system which helps

+lecturers share study materials and communicate with students more easily.lecturers manage courses more efficiently by saving time and effort wasted in using many different tools.students access study materials more easily and conveniently.

+To develop a mobile application run on iOS devices that provides more convenience to the users by making the web services accessible via smartphones

 4.3 Deliverables and limits